marty777/adventofcode2022/README.md

         sbt "run [DAY] [INPUT FILE]"

-        DAY                     The advent day to run (1-25) INPUT FILE              The path the input text file
+        DAY                     The advent day to run (1-25) INPUT FILE              The path to the input text file